Klipper3d/klipper/docs/Config_Reference.md

 # The stepper_bed section is used to describe the stepper controlling
 # the bed.
 [stepper_bed]
-step_distance:
+gear_ratio:
-#   On a polar printer the step_distance is the amount each step pulse
+#   A gear_ratio must be specified and rotation_distance may not be
-#   moves the bed in radians (for example, a 1.8 degree stepper with
+#   specified.
+For example, if the bed has an 80 toothed pulley driven
-#   16 micro-steps would be 2 * pi * (1.8 / 360) / 16 == 0.001963495).
+#   by a stepper with a 16 toothed pulley then one would specify a
-#   This parameter must be provided.
+#   gear ratio of "80:16".
+This parameter must be provided.
 max_z_velocity:
 #   This sets the maximum velocity (in mm/s) of movement along the z
 #   axis.
 This setting can be used to restrict the maximum speed of